keensoft/oo-temp-filename-shortener/README.md

 Downloading the ready-to-deploy-plugin
 --------------------------------------
-The binary distribution is made of two amp files:
+The binary distribution is made of one AMP file:

 * [repo AMP](https://github.com/keensoft/oo-temp-filename-shortener/releases/download/1.0.0/oo-temp-filename-shortener.amp)